Le lien vers cette page a été envoyé avec succès aux destinataires.

 - or by registered letter with acknowledgement of receipt

-- or act of commissioner of justice (formerly act of judicial officer)
+- either by act of commissioner of justice (formerly act of bailiff)

-You can't give leave by a simple email.
-A leave given in this way is not valid, even if it is accepted by return mail by its recipient.
+You can't just give leave by e-mail.
+A leave given in this way is not valid, even if it is accepted by return of mail by its recipient.

-But you can give leave by e-mail registered letter (REL).
-A leave given in this way is valid, provided that the addressee first declares that he accepts this method of sending, when the addressee is an individual.
+But you can give leave by one registered letter (RL).
+A leave given in this way is valid, provided that the recipient declares beforehand that he accepts this method of dispatch, when this recipient is an individual.

-In order for the leave to be valid, the tenant must receive the letter of leave 6 months before the due date of the lease (or 1to renewal or renewal of the lease, in some cases).
+In order for the leave to be valid, the tenant must receive the leave letter at least 6 months before the due date of the lease (or of 1er renewal or renewal of the lease, in some cases).

-If letter of leave arrives at the tenant late, the leave is not valid.
+If the letter of leave reaches the tenant late, the leave is not valid.

-Depending on how the landlord sends the letter of leave, it is more or less easy to predict when the tenant will have it.
+Depending on the method used by the landlord to send the letter of leave, it is more or less easy to predict the day when the tenant will have it.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Letter of Leave sent by registered mail with acknowledgement of receipt
+Leave letter sent by registered mail with acknowledgement of receipt

-The notice period shall run from the day of receipt effective recommended mail with acknowledgement.
+The period of notice shall begin on the day of receipt effective registered mail with acknowledgement of receipt.

 If the mail has not been delivered to the tenant who was absent and has been returned to the landlord, the notice period cannot begin to run.
-The same applies if the tenant does not pick up the mail left at his disposal at the Post Office.
+The same applies if the tenant does not go to the post office to pick up the mail left at his disposal.

-To avoid these difficulties, the owner can send the mail in advance to allow himself time to resort to a commissioner of justice, if necessary.
+To avoid these difficulties, the landlord can send the mail in advance to give himself time to call on a commissioner of justice, if necessary.

-Indeed, if the leave is given in advance well before the 6-month period, it is still valid, but it will take effect on the date on which it should have been given.
+Indeed, if leave is granted early well before the 6-month period, it is still valid, but it will take effect on the date on which it should have been granted.

 Example :

-If due date of the lease is september 20, but when the tenant receives the letter of leave on march 3, the leave is valid, but the notice period does not begin until march 20 and the leave will take effect on september 20.
+If the due date the lease is on september 20, but when the tenant receives the letter of leave on march 3, the leave is valid, but the notice period does not start running until march 20 and the leave will take effect on september 20.

-Letter of Leave from the Commissioner of Justice
+Letter of leave served by the Commissioner of Justice

 The notice period begins on the day the Commissioner of Justice files or delivers the letter of leave to the tenant.